 - What is the appropriate screen time for children？

-According to a survey conducted by the American Academy of Children, kidult under 18 months of age should not use any screen, and as the children get older, the screen time can be increased appropriately.
+According to a survey conducted by the American Academy of Children, a child under 18 months of age should not have any screen time, though as they get older, the screen time can be increased appropriately.
 The following is a reference table of screen time for preschoolers.

 |Under 18 months||–|